hivp/tuyaface/readme.md

 Todo
 ==================
+- security vulnerability detected in pycrypto <= 2.6.1
 - add support for older devices back in
 - move TuyaConnection class to separate file
 - move other functions back to init